Qualcomm receives U.S. permission to sell 4G chips to Huawei in exception to ban | Technology

 The spokeswoman declined to comment on the specific 4G products Qualcomm can sell to Huawei but said they were related to mobile devices.
 Qualcomm has other license applications pending with the U.S. government, she said.
 In the past Huawei was a relatively small chip customer for Qualcomm, which is the biggest supplier of mobile phone chips.
 Huawei used its own house-designed chips in its flagship handsets but used Qualcomm chips in lower-priced models.

-Representatives for Huawei and the U.S. Department of Commerce, which grants the licenses, did not immediately return requests for comment.
+Representatives for Huawei and the U.S. Department of Commerce, which grants the licenses, declined to comment.
 Other U.S. companies such as Micron Technology Inc were also stopped from selling to Huawei and have said they have applied for licenses.
 Intel Corp has also said it has a license to sell to Huawei.